 From well known brands like Clear Blue to supermarket own brands, you can sometimes be looking at paying over £10 for a pack of two tests.
-But really, what are you paying extra for?
+But does it matter how much you spend on a pregnancy test?

 Is it worth spending a few more pennies on an expensive pregnancy test?
 Or do you get exactly the same result by spending just a couple of pounds on one?